 Together, Hyde Park & Kensington Gardens make up a giant area of parkland in Central London.
 It’s actually bigger than the entire principality of Monaco!
-However, instead of casinos and tax exiles the park is packed full of exciting things to do with kids.
+However, instead of casinos and tax exiles, the park is packed full of exciting things to do with kids.

-This is an absolute must do!
+This is an absolute must-do!
 It is literally one of the best playgrounds in the world.
 The playground is Peter Pan themed and there is even a pirate ship!
 To enter, kids must be with an adult and adults must be with a kid, creating a really safe atmosphere for kids to just be kids.
 This is the closest place to Neverland in London!
 The café next to the playground is reasonably priced and serves organic ice cream.

 For kids, possibly a little too old to want to go to a playground, Kensington Palace is gorgeous.
-Teen girls (and boys) will love seeing all of the royal dresses from through the ages.
+Teen girls and boys will love seeing all of the royal dresses from through the ages.

 If you want a truly English experience in the park and don’t mind splashing out then why not have high tea at the Orangery?
-At certain times of year, such as Christmas, look at for special teas.
+At certain times of the year, such as Christmas, look at for special teas.

 The kids meals at the Lido café are cheaper than at the Serpentine café across the water, however there is less variety.